Pipe recovery operations: Free point

 The term free point is used to describe the delineating point between the stuck pipe and the free pipe in a pipe string.
 Every joint of pipe above the free point is free, meaning it can rotate freely and be moved in and out of the hole, provided it was not attached to the remaining joints of stuck pipe below the free point.

-A good way to visualize this is to hold a piece of string with your left hand.
-With your right hand grab the bottom third of that string.
-The 2/3rds of the string above your right hand would be considered free, since you can move the string however you may like.
-The section of string inside and below your right hand is stuck, since no matter what you do to the free string it will not affect the string in or below your right hand.
+An example is a piece of string suspended by one of its ends, with the rest of it hanging down.
+If a portion of the hanging string is held, then the part of the string above the held span would be considered free, since it can be moved in any direction by the end from which the string hangs.
+The section of hanging string being held and the string hanging below it is stuck, as actions performed on the free string will not affect the string being held or the remaining string below it.

-Pipe Stretch Free Point Estimate
+Pipe stretch free point estimate

 The pipe stretch free point estimate is a good starting point for identifying the free point.